 You can see with the bracket on the door, the large bolt in the hanger fits in the hole in the top of the door.

 This is where things got really rough.
 The Accent Piece used two 2×4’s for their box rail.
 I decided to go with a 2×6 instead.
 I initially used deck screws to attach it to the wall.

 When I brought the doors in. . .

 . . . and measured it to the 2×6, it was clearly too low on the wall.
 I knew this was going to be a challenge for me when I started.
 It was really difficult wrapping my brain around the (dead space) from the top of the bracket (door) to where the box rail would actually go.

 What follows is NOT pretty folks.

 I don’t even have pictures of all the things that went wrong.
 I removed the 2×6 and decided to use lag screws instead of the deck screws.
 Pilot and countersink holes were driled.
 I put the 2×6 back up.

 The reason I don’t have pictures of the next few steps is because I was having a meltdown.
 MAJOR meltdown.
 I felt like this was never going to work at this point.

-I had to take the 2×6 down.
+So, I had to take the 2×6 down.
 I drilled the countersink holes big enough for the head of the lag screw, but didn’t take in account the size of the socket that I was using on my drill to drive them in.